Frequently Asked Questions (FAQs)

 What sort of samples do you take?

-We accept hair, blood, semen, and cheek swab (cats) samples.
+We accept hair, blood and semen.
 Please ensure that samples are properly packaged and shipped.

 What is the accuracy of the Horse Ancestry Testing?